Busking in Victoria

 Busking Showcase at Ship Point

-On Canada Day, a busking showcase will be featured at Ship Point from 11 a.m.-3 p.m. along with an information booth for buskers and the public to learn more about the busking pilot and the online survey.
+On Canada Day 2024, a busking showcase was featured at Ship Point from 11 a.m.-3 p.m. along with an information booth for buskers and the public to learn more about the busking pilot and the online survey.

 Engagement Process

-Best practices research, public feedback and input from a stakeholder working group representing buskers, local businesses, downtown residents and the Downtown Victoria Business Association, will help inform recommendations to Council this fall for an interim update to the Street Entertainment Bylaw.
+Best practices research, public feedback and input from a stakeholder working group representing buskers, local businesses, downtown residents and the Downtown Victoria Business Association, will help inform recommendations to Council to update the Busking in Victoria program and associated bylaws.

 This summer, we are piloting new busking locations downtown for public feedback in an online survey.
 We want Victoria’s street entertainment to be vibrant and enjoyable for everyone.